Sally Davies Counselling

 My approach to therapy

-I am a relational therapist (psychodynamic and person-centred).
-I hope we can build a relationship where you feel safe to open up.
-I work longterm around issues that you may have had their whole life so it takes time.
-You might feel emotional as we look at things you may never have discussed before, and release things.
+I am a relational therapist, (psychodynamic and person-centred).
+I work longterm around issues that you may have had your whole life – so it takes time for you feel safe to open up.
+It can feel emotional as we look at things you have never discussed before.

-I have worked with issues from suicidality, anxiety, depression, addiction, family relationships, sexual violence, childhood physical and emotional abuse, attachment, narcissism.
-Most of my clients come with developmental issues: from emotional or physical neglect, difficult relationships with parents, bereavements, or one-off events – nothing is too big or too small.
+I have worked with suicidality, anxiety, depression, addiction, family relationships, sexual violence, attachment, narcissism.
+Most of my clients come with developmental issues: from emotional or physical neglect or abuse, difficult relationships with parents, bereavements, or one-off events – nothing is too big or too small.

-I see myself as a kind of detective with my clients, helping them uncover where their thoughts, behaviours, fears etc come from.
+I see myself as a kind of detective, helping clients uncover where their thoughts, behaviours, fears etc come from.

 How does it work?